LSS-commits/leika_app/README.md

     - enable the management of the profile and settings of the app

 - Code quality
-    - Tidy up files
+    - tidy up files
-    - Set up routing to optimize loading (lazy loading)
+    - set up routing to optimize loading (lazy loading)
-    - Change the structure of the application to implement a parent-child component logic and thus separate route components from subcomponents
+    - change the structure of the application to implement a parent-child component logic and thus separate route components from subcomponents

 # Back-end code
 The code for the back-end API: [Leika API](https://github.com/LSS-commits/leika_api)